devgourram/filer/doc/index.rst

 1. Download IadFilerTechBundle using composer
 2. Enable the Bundle
-3. Create your Picture class
+3. Create your Picture class or Document
 4. Configure the IadFilerTechBundle
 5. Update your database schema